gqjudy/tarrant-county-highway-project/README.md

 ## I'm not a journalist! and Tone of Voice

 I'm not a journalist and have never claimed to be.
 I'm simply a life-long fan of journalism and, by extension, journalists.
 I underestimated how hard writing something reasonable painless to read is.
-And it uses such a different part of my brain
+And it uses such a different part of my brain.
+As I started writing this it became clear that my approach and tone was not going to be typically journalistic.
+I think it reads more 'journal' than journalism, and more stream-of-consciousness than anything investigative.
+I decided to embrace that because this project did originate from something personal and the idea of nostalgia is part of it.
+So, I rolled with it.

+## If I Had More Time

+Woulda, shoulda, coulda's.
+If I had more time, I think it would make sense to include some imagery from 1990s Arlington.
+I also would have rethought my map visual.
+I think it's 'fine' but I think something more interesting and creative could have been done.
+I simply ran out of steam and time.